Go to the Students section

-The club trains every Wednesday at Brookes Sport Headington, from 9:00am – 11:00am.
-Training sessions involve net practices, fielding drills, 5-a-side football and general fitness exercises.
+The club trains every Wednesday at Brookes Sport Headington.
+Training sessions involve net practices, fielding drills, and general fitness exercises.
 In warmer weather, they use the astroturf outside in order to be able to conduct fielding practices more expansively.
 Each session is run by an ECB qualified coach, with specific focus on batting, bowling, wicket-keeping and fielding in order to allow for optimum performance every game, as well as general improvement.

 Outside of training, OBUCC fields two indoor teams that compete in BUCS level competitions during the winter, and two sides (1st and 2nd XI) for the outdoor matches which run from mid-April through to June.
-It is the club’s aim to achieve a long-awaited and well-earned promotion in the 2018/2019 season, with some promising new talent amongst the new intake.
+It is the club’s aim to achieve a long-awaited and well-earned promotion, with some promising new talent amongst the new intake.

 Contact the club at email@example.com

 Training takes place in the nets of the Sports Hall at the Centre for Sport in Headington for Semester 1 (Monday 14th September - Sunday 6th December).
 All players require a TEAMBrookes Membership to attend sessions.

 Players demonstrating outstanding personal qualities, real commitment and progress can apply for a sports scholarship award.
-These are awarded in January and February by the MCCU coaches.
+These are awarded in January and February by the OUA coaches.

 If you would like to trial for the Oxford Universities Cricket Academy, please contact Sport@Brookes.ac.uk to request an application form, to be submitted by Friday 2nd October 2020.
 Trials will be held, and you will be notified as to the time of your trial via email.

-If you want to represent #TEAMBrookes, give a new sport a go, or just find out more, then the best place to be is at this year's online Fresher's Fair - taking place on Friday 18 September.
+If you want to represent #TEAMBrookes, give a new sport a go, or just find out more, then head over to our Instagram account @BrookesSportOxford